juxor/afaq/markdown/secH5.md

 stormily apparent, and it was widely at variance with the instructions issued by all the parties, including the Bolsheviks."_ [**Op.
 Cit.**, p.
 299]

 Little wonder the local party groupings ignored the party machine, practising autonomy and initiative in the face of a party machine inclined to conservatism, inertia, bureaucracy and remoteness.
 This conflict between the party machine and the principles it was based on and the needs of the revolution and party membership was expressed continually throughout 1917:

-> _ "In short, the success of the revolution called for action against the 'highest circles of the party,' who, from February to October, utterly failed to play the revolutionary role they ought to have taken in theory.
+> _"In short, the success of the revolution called for action against the 'highest circles of the party,' who, from February to October, utterly failed to play the revolutionary role they ought to have taken in theory.
 The masses themselves made the revolution, with or even against the party - this much at least was clear to Trotsky the historian.
-But far from drawing the correct conclusion, Trotsky the theorist continued to argue that the masses are incapable of making a revolution without a leader."_ [Daniel & Gabriel Cohn- Bendit, **Op.
+But far from drawing the correct conclusion, Trotsky the theorist continued to argue that the masses are incapable of making a revolution without a leader."_ [Daniel &amp; Gabriel Cohn-Bendit, **Op.
 Cit.**, p.
 188]

 Looking at the development of the revolution from April onwards, we are struck by the sluggishness of the party hierarchy.
-At every revolutionary upsurge, the party simply was not to the task of responding to the needs of masses and the local party groupings closest to them.
+At every revolutionary upsurge, the party simply was not up to the task of responding to the needs of masses and the local party groupings closest to them.
 The can be seen in June, July and October itself.
 At each turn, the rank and file groupings or Lenin had to constantly violate the principles of their own party in order to be effective.

 For example, when discussing the cancellation by the central committee of a demonstration planned for June 10th by the Petrograd Bolsheviks, the unresponsiveness of the party hierarchy can be seen.
 The _"speeches by Lenin and Zinoviev [justifying their actions] by no means satisfied the Petersburg